Radha0401/olist-ecommerce-sales-analysis/README.md

 ## 💡 Key Business Insights

 - 📈 Revenue grew consistently from 2016–2018, with clear seasonal peaks
-- 🏆 **Champions (33.6% of customers) drive 61.5% of revenue** — retention budget should concentrate here
+- 🏆 **Champions generate 61.47% of total revenue** (31K of 96K customers) — retention budget should concentrate here
-- ⚠️ **At Risk customers have the highest average order value** of any segment — proven high spenders going inactive
+- 👥 **Customer Retention Rate stands at 70.89%**, with New Customer Revenue (14.59M) far outweighing Returning Customer Revenue (867.41K)
-- 🚚 **92.1% on-time delivery rate**; late deliveries are the single strongest driver of low review scores
+- 🚚 **92.13% on-time delivery rate** (7.87% late), with an average delivery time of 12.50 days; late deliveries are a key driver of low review scores
-- 🛍️ Health & Beauty emerged as the highest revenue-generating product category
+- 🛍️ **Health & Beauty** is the highest revenue-generating product category (1.26M), followed by Watches & Gifts and Bed, Bath & Table
+- 🏬 **Revenue is highly concentrated among top sellers** — the top sellers alone account for 13.15% of total seller revenue (3K sellers, 13.59M total)
-- 💳 Credit card is the dominant payment method across all customer segments
+- 💳 Credit card is the dominant payment method, and most customers pay in 2–3 installments
+- 💰 Revenue leakage from cancelled/unavailable orders is minimal — just 1.68% (269.74K) of total revenue (16.01M)
 - ⭐ Delivery delay is the strongest predictor of review score, confirmed by both SQL chi-square testing and the regression model
 - 📊 Customer segmentation highlights clear opportunities for targeted retention and win-back marketing